sparkutils/testing/README.md

 * ScalaTests are run against both Spark Connect and Classic
 * Tests can run remotely against Connect Severs (including Databricks 17.3)
   - local class and test files will be automatically sent to the servers (jars can additionally be sent via config) enabling map and udf usage
+  - SPARK_REMOTE is detected to disable classic tests by default
 * Session handling works with existing connections,
-  - automatically disabling rule Suites that are assignable to DontRunOnPureConnect and running those with ConnectSafe marker traits.
+  - with Connect connections, automatically disabling rule Suites that are assignable to DontRunOnPureConnect and running those with ConnectSafe marker traits.
   - will start up local Connect Servers for you in the IDE

 ## Usage